Battle of Tsushima: Conclusion

 Rozhestvensky and other officers were placed on trial in August 1905 after returning to Russia.
 Rozhestvensky claimed full responsibility for the fiasco and was sentenced to death, but the Tsar commuted his death sentence.
-Flag captains Clapier de Colongue (Second Pacific Squadron) and Cross (Third Pacific Squadron), Staff officers Filippinovsky, Leontieff, together with the commanders of the surrendered battleships, Captains Vladimir Smirnov (Nikolai I), Nikolai Lishin (Note: Lishin, who had earned St.George's Cross for bravery four times, volunteered and served in the Army after his release as a low-rank soldier during World War I and was noticed by Nicholas II during an inspection.
-The Tsar reinstated his Navy rank, and Lishin was assigned to The Second Baltic Fleet as a Captain in August 1915.)
+Flag captains Clapier de Colongue (Second Pacific Squadron) and Cross (Third Pacific Squadron), Staff officers Filippinovsky and Leontieff, together with the commanders of the surrendered battleships, Captains Vladimir Smirnov (Nikolai I), Nikolai Lishin (Note: Lishin, who had earned the Cross of St. George for bravery four times, volunteered and served in the Army after his release as a low-rank soldier during World War I and was noticed by Nicholas II during an inspection.
+The Tsar reinstated his Navy rank, and Lishin was assigned to the Second Baltic Fleet as a Captain in August 1915.)
 (Apraksin), Sergei Grogoryev (Senyavin), and the Byedoviy commander Nikolai Baranov were sentenced to 10 years in prison and dismissed from service (Nicholas II pardoned them on 1 May 1909).
-The executive officer of Oryol (who was in charge of the ship at the surrender) Captain 2nd rank K.L.
-Schwede and other officers were acquitted.
+The executive officer of Oryol (who was in charge of the ship at the surrender), Captain 2nd rank K.L.
+Schwede, and other officers were acquitted.

 Admiral Nebogatov, who surrendered the fleet, was also sentenced to death, which was commuted to 10 years imprisonment and eventually pardoned by the Tsar.
 (Note: According to the Russian Wikipedia, Rear Admiral Oskar Adolfovich Enqvist, who was a cousin of the Navy Minister Teodor (Fyodor) Avellan, avoided being prosecuted.
 He was honorably discharged (retired) from the Imperial Russian Navy on 19 November 1907 with the rank of Vice Admiral.)
 He was released from the Trubetskoy Bastion prison in Peter and Paul Fortress in May 1909.

 Following this battle, the Imperial Japanese Navy grew to the third largest in the world after World War I. (Note: behind the Royal Navy and the US Navy.
 See Imperial Japanese Navy#Towards an autonomous national navy (1905–1914).)
 Tōgō Heihachirō was appointed to Order of Merit by King Edward VII on 21 February 1906, as one of the three first non-Dominion members, (Note: See List of members of the Order of Merit.) before he was enobled as Earl (Count) by Emperor Meiji in 1907.
-Later, he became the first Japanese cover person of Time magazine on 8 November 1926 issue.
+Later, he became the first Japanese person on the cover of Time magazine for the 8 November 1926 issue.